 Intussusception occurs in 1 to 4 out of every 1,000 infants.
 Around 1 % of 0 to 1-month-old infants and 80% of 5 to 10-month-old infants suffer from intussusception.
 Older kids below 3 years can also get it.
-Boys are more prone to it than girls.
+This condition is more common in baby boys than girls.

 Symptoms of Intussusception in Infants

-Some symptoms may confuse you as they are similar to other conditions.
+The symptoms of this condition are similar to the symptoms of other conditions.
 Yet, you must know the symptoms of intussusception in infants:

 - Loud, sudden crying with colicky, cramps and intermittent pain because of the folded intestine presses against blood vessels, tissues, and nerves.
 The pain recurs every 15-20 minutes initially.
 The duration and attacks increase as the condition intensifies.